jialei0701/ANN/周嘉荣11818381/code/README.md

 **In order to make it work well, in the end of each training stage, you need to confirm the average loss to be sufficiently low (e.g. 0.3 in `S`, 0.2 in `I`, 0.15 in `J`).**

-###### Training RSTN on other CT datasets?

-If you are experimenting on other **CT datasets**, we strongly recommend you to use a pre-trained model, such as those pre-trained model attached in the last part of this file.
-We also provide [a mixed model](http://nothing) (to be provided soon), which was tuned using all X|Y|Z images of 82 training samples for pancreas segmentation on NIH.
-Of course, do not use it to evaluate any NIH data, as all cases have been used for training.

 ###### 4.3.4 Multi-GPU training

-> Thank Angtian Wang and Yingwei Li for finding bugs on multi-GPU training.

 **For your convenience, we provide `training_parallel.py` to support multi-GPU training.** Thus, you just run it instead of `training.py` in the training stage.
 But you should *pay attention that:*